itsdotnickscott/Periodic-Tables-Documentation/README.md

 # **0 : Introduction**
 Hi everybody!
 We are SO close to graduating.
 I am literally SO PROUD of every single one of you.
 We've (almost) made it through the hell that is Thinkful by Chegg.
 My hope is that this guide will be able to relieve some of the stress on you and that it pushes you in a comfortable direction.
 I will be updating this README as I work through the project and will be putting as much here as I can.

 On top of that, you can use the Issues tab if you have ANY (literally any) questions.
 You can also post suggestions of content to add to the guide for everyone to see.
 I will try to be as attentive as I can on this repo.
 If you would ever like to look at [my project repo](https://github.com/itsdotnickscott/periodic-tables), or the [deployed version of my app](https://periodic-tables-frontend-7tiv1r4sx-itsdotnickscott.vercel.app/dashboard), I will be pushing to the repo when I finish checkpoints as frequently as I can.
 Looking at my code and my process is not cheating!
 This is software engineering - we don't need to reinvent the wheel.
-Observe and learn through example. :P Feel free to use that Issues tab to also ask about why I implemented a feature a certain way or how I got around a certain problem.
+Observe and learn through example! :P Feel free to use that Issues tab to also ask about why I implemented a feature a certain way or how I got around a certain problem.

 Of course, I am not proclaiming to be any type of expert at this.
 I am learning just as much as all of you, and I will make mistakes and blunders.
 It's all part of the coding experience, baby.
 I recommend you read the instructions first before reading the sections.
 They'll make a lot more sense in-context!